btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Apps.md

 ## How to map a domain name to an app?

-BTCPay Apps can have a domain name that's different from the servers domain.
-Let's assume you have BTCPay server at mybtcpayserver.com and want to display your PoS app on mybtcpaypos.com instead mybtcpayserver.com/apps/pos/abc123
+BTCPay Server Apps can have a domain name that's different from the servers domain.
+Let's assume you have BTCPay Server at mybtcpayserver.com and want to display your PoS app on mybtcpaypos.com instead mybtcpayserver.com/apps/pos/abc123
 First, [configure DNS settings](../ChangeDomain.md#setting-up-your-dns-record) of mypointofsale.com and make sure it's pointing to the external ip of your BTCPay Server.

 Next, add additional domain or subdomain name(s) by adding a new environment variable through ssh: